 #1 – SEO Starter Guide by Google

-This official search engine guide was created by Google, almost 7 years ago to help webmasters optimize their websites for search engines.
+Google created this official search engine guide almost nine years ago created this official search engine guide to help webmasters optimize their search engines’ websites.

-Even considering the fact that was not updated since 2010 is still a good starting point as it points out what Google expects from you.
+Even considering that it was not updated since 2010 is still a good starting point.
+It points out what Google expects from you.

-The sections of the guides are SEO Basics, Improving Site Structure, Optimizing Content, Dealing with Crawlers, SEO for Mobile Phones, Promotions, and Analysis.
+The guides’ sections are SEO Basics, Improving Site Structure, Optimizing Content, Dealing with Crawlers, SEO for Mobile Phones, Promotions, and Analysis.

-Although this guide won’t tell you any secrets that’ll automatically rank your site first for queries in Google (sorry!), following the best practices outlined below will make it easier for search engines to crawl, index and understand your content.
+This guide won’t tell you any secrets that’ll automatically rank your site first for queries in Google (sorry!).
+But following the best practices outlined below will make it easier for search engines to crawl, index, and understand your content.

 #2 – Beginner’s Guide to SEO by MOZ

-According to MOZ.com, the Beginner’s Guide to SEO has been read over 3 million times and provides the comprehensive information you need to get on the road to professional quality Search Engine Optimization or SEO.
+According to MOZ.com, the Beginner’s Guide to SEO has been read over 3 million times.
+It provides the comprehensive information you need to get on the road to professional quality Search Engine Optimization or SEO.

-The guide has 10 chapters that will guide you the world of SEO explaining to you how search engines operate, how people use search engines, why you need SEO, Keyword research, Backlinks, SEO Myths and how to track your success.
+The guide has ten chapters that will guide you in the world of SEO, explaining to you how search engines operate, how people use search engines, why you need SEO, Keyword research, Backlinks, SEO Myths, and how to track your success.

 #3 – Search Engine Land’s guide to SEO

-Search Engine Land’s Periodic Table Of SEO Success Factors is designed to depict the factors that will help your website succeed in gaining more visitors from organic search.
+Search Engine Land’s Periodic Table Of SEO Success Factors is designed to depict the factors that will help your website gain more visitors from organic search.

 The SEO guide from Search Engine Land takes quite a similar approach to Moz.
-It was written around 2010, but have many links to the huge database or Search Engine Land’s huge database or articles which make it worth taking a look.
+It was written around 2010 but had many links to the vast database or Search Engine Land’s huge database or articles, making it worth looking at.

 #4 – Search Engine Journal guide to SEO

 SEJ’s e-book, A Complete Guide to SEO, provides an extensive overview of today’s search engine optimization landscape.
-It is one of the most complete guide and it is updated to cover all changes that happen over the years in SEO industry.
+It is one of the complete guides, and it is updated to cover all changes that happen over the years in the SEO industry.

-With the help of some of the top influencers in our industry, they split the info into 19 easy-to-digest chapters, so you can read it from start to finish, or just head straight to the topic you want to learn more about.
+With some of the top influencers in our industry, they split the info into 19 easy-to-digest chapters.
+So you can read it from start to finish or head straight to the topic you want to learn more about.

-The guide is available as a downloadable PDF but you have to enter your name and email address or you can read it online without any hassle.
+The guide is available as a downloadable PDF, but you have to enter your name and email address or read it online without any hassle.

 This guide is a beginner’s guide to effective white hat SEO.
 No one-page guide can explore this complex topic in full.
-What you’ll read here are answers to questions the author had when he was starting out in this field.
+You’ll read here answers to questions the author had when he was starting in this field.

-One important feature of this guide is that references a lot of official Google tutorials.
-Also, it has a list of over 60 answers of questions done by Google officials in Google support forums.
+A critical feature of this guide is that it references a lot of official Google tutorials.
+Also, it has a list of over 60 answers to questions done by Google officials in Google support forums.

 #6 – The Advanced Guide to SEO by QuickSprout

-This guide is written by Neil Patel and Sujan Patel and they claim it is “the most extensive and detailed guide of advanced SEO techniques that exist today”.
-They suggest that readers should first read the beginner’s guide by Moz or any other basic SEO guide before reading the advanced guide.
+Neil Patel and Sujan Patel write this guide, and they claim it is “the most extensive and detailed guide of advanced SEO techniques that exist today.”
+They suggest that readers first read the beginner’s guide by Moz or any other basic SEO guide before reading the advanced guide.

-There are nine chapters: Indexation & Accessibility, Site speed & Performance, New search, WordPress, Advanced Data Research, Keyword Research, Link Building with content, Link Building Techniques and finally Search Verticals where they focus on the mobile index, local SEO and image.
+There are nine chapters: Indexation & Accessibility, Site speed & Performance, New search, WordPress, Advanced-Data Research, Keyword Research, Link Building with content, Link Building Techniques, and Search Verticals, where they focus on the mobile index, local SEO, and image.

-Every technique is accompanied with images and explanation making it very easy to read, understand and you can replicate what you just learned on your own website with ease.
+Every technique is accompanied by images and explanation, making it very easy to read, understand, and you can replicate what you just learned on your website with ease.

 Brian Dean is a very known name in the SEO industry.
-His website, Backlinko.com, is one of the main sources for everyone that wants to learn SEO techniques as he explains everything so you can easily adapt and replicate in your niche.
+His website, Backlinko.com, is one of the main sources for everyone that wants to learn SEO techniques.
+He is one of the best because he explains everything so you can easily adapt and replicate it in your niche.
 This guide has everything you need to know about video SEO.

-There are six chapters that will guide you through Video Keyword Research, How to create awesome videos, Video Optimization, Channel Authority, Ranking Videos in Google and finally Video Promotion Strategies.
+Six chapters will guide you through Video Keyword Research, How to create incredible videos, Video Optimization, Channel Authority, Ranking Videos in Google, and finally, Video Promotion Strategies.

 #8 – The Definitive Guide to E-commerce SEO

-As most of Neil Patel’s guides, this one too comes with a lot of images, actionable tips and of-course pieces of advice based on extensive research.
+Like most of Neil Patel’s guides, this one too comes with a lot of images, actionable tips, and, of course, pieces of advice based on extensive research.

-I recommend this guide to everyone that is interested in optimizing their websites for local searches being one of the most all in one resource I’ve found regarding local SEO.
+I recommend this guide to everyone interested in optimizing their websites for local searches, one of the most in one resource I’ve found regarding local SEO.

 And another guide from Brian Dean made the top.
-Link building is still a crucial aspect when we talk about SEO, especially for sites that are new or don’t have a huge authority yet.
-If you want to rank you still need quality backlinks, plain and simple.
+Link building is still a crucial aspect when we talk about SEO, especially for new or don’t have a huge authority yet.
+If you want to rank, you still need quality backlinks, plain and simple.

-The Link building guide has 8 chapters: Link Building Fundamentals, How to Find High-Quality Links, Content Marketing, Email Outreach, Black Hat Links, Link Building Strategies, New Case Studies and Advanced Link Building
+The Link building guide has eight chapters: Link Building Fundamentals, How to Find High-Quality Links, Content Marketing, Email Outreach, Black Hat Links, Link Building Strategies, New Case Studies, and Advanced Link Building.

-Even if you don’t want to do SEO and prefer to hire freelancers or company you should still learn and see if they follow the guidelines that would keep you out of trouble.
+You don’t want to do SEO and prefer to hire freelancers or companies?
+Well, you should still learn and see if they follow the guidelines that would keep your website out of trouble and Google penalties.